This post may contain affiliate links. Please see our privacy policy for details.

 Why you’ll love this red beans and rice recipe

 • Comfort food goodness.
-This dish is quintessential comfort food, consisting of thick, creamy, tender beans, smoky andouille sausage, and Cajun seasoning.
+Firstly, this dish is quintessential comfort food, consisting of thick, creamy, tender beans, smoky andouille sausage, and Cajun seasoning.

 • Budget-friendly.
-Red beans and rice is not only budget-friendly, but also incredibly filling, making it an economical, high protein and fiber dinner for the entire family to enjoy.
+Red beans and rice is not only budget-friendly, but also incredibly filling, making it an economical, high protein, and high fiber dinner for the entire family to enjoy.

 • Versatile and flexible.
 This recipe can easily be customized with different proteins or made vegetarian-friendly!